origindesign/trails-app/README.md

 We are using SASS for css compiling.
 Run the `dev` script to build locally.

+### Data Structure

+The data comes in as a csv spreadsheet.
+It is two sets of data that are merged using a python script you can find in the `data/` directory.

+It is imported to Drupal, then exported in JSON format for us to read.

 ### URL Parameters

 Users can open specific trails from a URL, by following the URL parameter pattern.
 Search for the `selectTrailFromURL` function in `section-map.jsx`;